olefrank/scrolldepthTracker/README.md

 **[Available at my github](https://github.com/olefrank/scrolldepthtracker/)**

 ## Compatibility
-_InViewTracker_ should work fine in all modern browsers
+_ScrollDepthTracker_ should work fine in all modern browsers

-I've tested _InViewTracker_ on:
+I've tested _ScrollDepthTracker_ on:
 * Chrome 32+
 * Firefox 28+
 * IE 9+